dust63/StartDust.CasparCG.net/README.md

 CasparCG Server is a Windows and Linux software used to play out professional graphics, audio and video to multiple outputs.
 It has been in 24/7 broadcast production since 2006.

 More info about CasparCG Server [here](https://github.com/CasparCG/server)
+You can contact me or discuss about this lib [here](https://casparcgforum.org/t/net-library-stardust-casparcg-net/1426)

 Compatible to 2.0.7 version to 2.2 for now.